ValiumKnight/slurpy/README.md

     $ slurpy next "Day 1" "Convention"

-to get the next stop time for any SLU shuttle going from "Day 1 North" to "Convention Seattle".
+to get the next stop time for any SLU shuttle going from "Day 1 North" to "Convention Place".

 You can also set your defaults in ~/.slurpy like so

-    $ slurpy config --origin 'Day 1 North' --destination 'Convention Center'
+    $ slurpy config --origin 'Day 1 North' --destination 'Convention Place'

 and then do